TAMU-ESP/WPINN/README.md

 ## 🔍 Overview

-The WPINN framework leverages a **baseline neural network architecture** that combines **CNNs** for local feature extraction and **Transformers** for capturing long-range temporal dependencies.
+The WPINN framework leverages a **baseline neural network architecture** that combines **CNNs** for local feature extraction and **Transformers** for capturing temporal dependencies.
 This architecture is also adapted to estimate different types of Windkessel model parameters:

 - **Constant Parameters (CP)**: Parameters that remain fixed across time
 - **Beat-to-Beat Parameters (BBP)**: Dynamic parameters that vary on a per-beat basis